-A successful internal Part I Mechanical Integrity Test (MIT) is required no less than five years after the last successful MIT.
+A successful internal Part I Mechanical Integrity Test (MIT) is required prior to receiving authorization to inject and repeated no less than five years after the last successful MIT.
 A demonstration of internal MI is also required following any workover operation that affects the tubing, packer, or casing or after a loss of MI.
 In such cases, the Permittee must complete work and restore MI within 90 days following the workover or within the timeframe of the approved alternative schedule.
 After the well has lost mechanical integrity, injection may not recommence until after internal MI has been demonstrated and the Director has provided written approval.